 - Check the SOL period of your state: Creditors cannot sue you after the Statute of Limitations (SOL) period is over.
 This means creditors can’t garnish your paycheck or levy your bank account once the SOL period is over.
 So, you can choose not to settle your debt.

-- Check the status of your debts: Creditors are less likely to settle accounts on which you’re current.
+- Check your debts’ status: Creditors are less likely to settle accounts on which you’re current.
 So it would be best to settle accounts on which you are past due.

-- Download a debt settlement letter: You’ll need these letters at various stages of negotiation.
-First, you’ll need this letter to propose a debt settlement plan to creditors.
-Next, you’ll need another letter to propose what you want to pay in response to the settlement offer made by creditors.
+- Download a debt settlement letter: You’ll need these letters at various negotiation stages.
+First, you’ll require this letter to propose a debt settlement scheme to creditors.
+Next, you’ll require another note to present what you want to pay in response to the creditors’ settlement offer.